U53RW4R3/SCPA/SCPA Phases/Operation Security/Online/TOR/Usage/Change TOR Circuit Identity.md

 `$ killall -HUP tor`

 - If that does not work, enable the control port in your torrc file.
-Then, set a password for the control port with `tor --hash-password <password>`
+Then, set a password for the control port with `tor --hash-password <password>`.

 ```
 $ echo -e 'AUTHENTICATE "<password>"\r\nSIGNAL NEWNYM\r\nQUIT' | nc 127.0.0.1 9051